 In 2010 he hit a discarded tire while on his motorcycle and incurred an injury that later required foot surgery.
 Yet Idol happily continues to ride.

-Billy Idol is on tour.
-Tickets are available here and here.
+Idol has 2024 dates; tickets are available here and here.

 Best Classic Bands Staff